- 1 AX/GX Differences

 Super Monkey Ball 2 Leftovers

-A completely blanked-out file in the motion directory of the ROM, sitting with all of the game's character rigging and animation files.
-It was presumably used in testing the game's animation sequences, or simply forgotten about when reworking the Super Monkey Ball 2 engine.
+./motion/aiai.skl alongside the rest of the game's character rigging and animation files.
+Presumably it was used in testing the game's animation sequences or simply forgotten about when further developing the engine used for Super Monkey Ball 2.